Customer Experience

 What is CX Management?

-Customer Experience Management (CXM) involves designing, overseeing, and optimizing the various touchpoints and interactions customers have with a brand to ensure a consistent and positive experience.
+Customer Experience Management (CXM) involves designing, overseeing, and optimising the various touchpoints and interactions customers have with a brand to ensure a consistent and positive experience.

 CXM involves understanding: